 The MDA has trained many local partners to operate nitrate testing clinics.
 Equipment and training are available for any community that would like to offer testing services.
 This procedure is adaptable for county fairs, field day events, public school programs, and "stand alone" events.

 In 2011, the MDA helped 40 Local Government Units host nitrate testing clinics.
 A total of 2,100 water samples were tested.
 This information will be updated soon to reflect plans for the summer of 2013.
+Although MDA does not provide staff for the events, testing equipment is available.

 County Partners: Becker, Benton, Cass, Crow, Douglas, Hubbard, Kandiyohi, Morrison, Otter Tail, Pope, Sherburne, Stearns, Todd, Wadena